-- 3.4.2 AIP Supplements are organized under each AIP Part and are published in yellow Paper.
+- 3.4.2 AIP Supplements are organized under each AIP Part.
 Each Supplement will contain consecutive serial number based on the Calendar year e.g. AIP SUP 1/2004 AIRAC AIP SUP 1/2004. - 3.4.3 AIP SUPs are to be retained in the AIP as long as all or some its contents remain valid.
 NOTAMs may be issued to indicate changes to the validity period or cancellation.
 Checklists of Current AIP SUPs will be included in NOTAM checklists.